 Word of Mouth has been a huge part of my life since its first manifestation as 'Stories at the 8th Day' founded by Alan Sparkes in 1995, and I became part of the organising team in about 1998, along with Clive Hopwood, Pauline Bennett, Caroline Noall, and Sarah Race.
 I have also felt so at ease with the other storytellers who come to our monthly gatherings, and it is a joy to hear stories to by so many talented and inspiring tellers.
-I am immensely proud of the fact that we still meet on the first Friday of every month but January after 21 years.
+I am immensely proud of the fact that we still meet every month but January after 21 years.
 Being involved has given me huge confidence as a storyteller myself, and has been an introduction to an imaginative and creative world in which I now feel very much at home.

 If you'd like to know more, please drop us an email.